Joern314/Blackjack/README.md

    1. Open firefox

-   2. Open "about:debugging" in the addressbar
+   2. Open [about:debugging](about:debugging) in the addressbar

-   3. Click "load temprary addons".
+   3. Click "load temporary addons".
 Blackjack should be listed under "Temporary Extensions" now.

    4. Navigate to the folder with this repository, select any file.
 For example: "manifest.json"